hessu/aprsc/doc/MULTIPLE.md

 * On the `foo` instance, set RunDir to `data/foo`.
 Each instance must have a separate RunDir - otherwise live upgrade will likely fail miserably.
+Due to the chroot setup RunDir must be a relative path, i.e. `data/foo` - try to resist the urge of adding the `/opt/aprsc` prefix to it.
 * Create the data directory:
   `sudo mkdir /opt/aprsc/data/foo`
 * Change its ownership so that aprsc can write there:
   `sudo chown aprsc:aprsc /opt/aprsc/data/foo`
-* Make sure all of the instances either listen on different ports **or** different IP addresses.
+* Make sure all of the instances either **listen on different ports or different IP addresses**.
 If one instance listens on a wildcard address (0.0.0.0:14580), another instance can not listen on a specific address on the same port (192.168.1.2:14580) - all servers need to bind specific addresses in this case.